-In our opinion and according to the information and explanations given to us, the remuneration paid by the company to its directors during the current year is not in accordance with the provision of section 197 of the act.
+In our opinion and according to the information and explanations given to us, the remuneration paid by the company to its directors during the current year is not in excess of the limit, laid down under section 197 of the act.
 The remuneration paid to the director by the company is in accordance with schedule V of companies Act.
 The Ministry of corporate affairs has not prescribed other details under section 197(16) of the act which are required to be commented upon by us.